wedesoft/sfsim/index.markdown

 [![sfsim header image](sfsim.jpg)][1]

-[sfsim][1] is a space flight simulator with realistic physics, a true-to-scale Earth, and a futuristic single-stage-to-orbit spacecraft.
+[sfsim][1] is a free to play space flight simulator with realistic physics, a true-to-scale Earth, and a futuristic single-stage-to-orbit spacecraft.

 Current key features:
 * Realistic Physics: Simulate space flight and aerodynamics of a futuristic single-stage-to-orbit spacecraft.